gabrieleaccarino/gabrieleaccarino-portfolio/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Statistics
 - Machine Learning
 - Deep Learning
 - High Performance Computing
 - Climate Science
-- Biostatistics
+- Environmental Epidemiology

 # Education to show in About widget
 education: